Each rendition of the main theme, Shooting Star, is amazing. And then it goes vocal in the third.

 Ship-to-Ship Combat: Between Geo/Luna and Geo/Sonia shippers, sometimes elevating to idiotic heights.

 They Changed It, Now It Sucks: Well, it is Mega Man.
 One of the main issues the fandom had with the new series was the new battle system, which stripped out much of the logistic and strategic complexity of Battle Network in favor of gameplay that heavily relied on timing and reflexes.
 Its detractors refer to the new battle system as a watered-down imitation, while its fans have actually compared it to the reflex-based gameplay of the main series' timeline.

-Fans weren't in particular sure whether they preferred old Mega with War Rock's head for a blaster or new Mega with a much more streamlined variant.
+Fans weren't in particular sure whether they preferred classic SF-Mega with War Rock's head for a blaster or new SF3-Mega with a much more streamlined Arm Cannon.

-Combined with It's the Same, so It Sucks, the entirety of SF2 is this.
-The gameplay is too similar to SF1 while straying too far from the core plot (no concern of space at all contrast to the first and third games) makes SF2 the textbook definition of failure among the fans.
+One of the main reasons for SF2's not so good reception is due to straying too far from the core plot (no concern of space at all in contrast to the first and third games).

 Viewer Gender Confusion: Pat (as in Patrick, not Patricia) is dressed in purple spandex, and wears a purple headband with long hair.
 His androgynous name was probably an intentional carryover from the Japanese version, where he was named Tsukasa, a common Japanese name for both genders.
 To further the point, the name Tsukasa is usually written in hiragana if it belongs to a girl, and kanji if it belongs to a boy.
 But Tsukasa Futaba Takes a Third Option and writes his name in katakana.
 In fact, there's fanart featuring him as a girl that was produced before the first game came out.